Skip to main content

 Fried Fish

-Whole fish (snapper, grouper) seasoned and fried crispy.
-Served with provisions and vegetables.
-Daily special at coastal restaurants and street vendors.
+Whole fish, usually snapper or grouper, seasoned and fried crisp, served with provisions and vegetables.
+It shows up as the daily special at coastal restaurants and street stalls.

 Allergens: